Peter-Juhasz/AzureArchiver/readme.md

    - `OtherPricePer10000`
    - `DataStoragePricePerGB`
    - `GRSDataTransferPricePerGB`: leave it empty if your Storage Account is not geo-replicated
-   - `KeyVaultTransactionPrice`: leave it empty if you don't use Key Vault
+   - `KeyVaultTransactionPricePer10000`: leave it empty if you don't use Key Vault
+   - `ComputerVisionDescribeTransactionPricePer1000`: leave if empty if you don't use Computer Vision

 For example:
 ```json